Frequently Asked Questions

-What are the Graduate School requirements for admission?
+What are the university-wide Graduate School requirements for admission?

 - Hold the minimum equivalent of a four-year baccalaureate degree from an accredited college or university in the U.S. or its equivalent from a foreign institution.

 - Be proficient in English: Applicants whose native language is not English must demonstrate English language proficiency.
 Proficiency standards are outlined in Memo 8: Graduate School English Language Proficiency Requirements.
 (Note: MHCI+D Program requires TOEFL of 106, with a speaking subscore minimum of 26, an IELTS score of 7.5, with a speaking module score of 8.0, or a DUOLINGO score of 125).